IanTerHaar/LetterLeap/readMe.md

 # LetterLeap

 LetterLeap is a word puzzle game inspired by the popular "Wordle" game.
-It allows players to guess 4-letter, 5-letter, and 6-letter words with feedback provided for each guess.

 ## Table of Contents
 - [Features](#features)